psmars/servopack/python_controller/README.md

 Use one the utility:

-- transfer.py filename
+- transfer filename
-- run.py
+- run
 - python
 	- from servo import *
 	- help()